HUST-NingKang-Lab/EXPERT/README.md

 Supervised learning (with high efficiency and accuracy) meets transfer learning (with inherent high scalability), towards better understanding the dark matters in microbial community.

+## Support

+For support using EXPERT, please [contact us](https://github.com/HUST-NingKang-Lab/EXPERT#maintainer).
+This is our beta version, any comments or insights would be greatly appreciated.

+## How-to-cite

 If you use EXPERT in a scientific publication, we would appreciate citations to the following paper:

 ```